 - Field of View at 1000yd.: 362 ft.

 - Great for all weather

 - Works for both civilians and military

 - No major complaints from customers

-This Barska deep sea binoculars are waterproof, fog proof and have a built-in internal rangefinder and compass.
+These Barska deep-sea binoculars are waterproof, fog-proof and have a built-in internal rangefinder and compass.
 Making them ideal for your sea adventures.
 The Deep Sea Series is designed specifically for the nautical and boating enthusiast.
-They are among the best marine binoculars with compass.
+They are among the best marine binoculars with a compass.

 With its 7x magnification, which is the most popular size to help you achieve a steady image under rough sea conditions. these binoculars provide clear views of marine observation from sunrise to sundown.
 All the deep sea models feature a rugged rubber armor covering that provides a sure and secure grip.

 Note: Please note that the compass does not function in the southern hemisphere.

 - Magnification: 7x